juju4/ansible-memcapture/README.md

 memcapture_build: true
 memcapture_install: true

-bin_path: "/tmp/ir-bin"
+memcapture_bin_path: "/tmp/ir-bin"
 ```

-* bin_path: can be a network path or removable media.
+* memcapture_bin_path: can be a network path or removable media.
 If local and
   download/build/install is enabled, the role will add everything necessary.
   Of course, from a forensic perspective, better if everything is setup either
   before locally (but can be altered) or a network read-only share